Smoke & Mirrors: The Dark Underbelly of the Green Boom on Navajo Land

 When the COVID-19 pandemic hit, the economy took a nosedive.
 Jobs vanished overnight, and desperation set in like a dark cloud over the Chinese immigrant communities in California.
 Enter Irving Lin—a man with a vision, or so he claimed.
 He saw opportunity where others saw despair.
 Lin, along with his associates, recruited Chinese immigrants with promises of decent pay for farm work in the great expanse of New Mexico.
 These were people clinging to the hope of survival, ready to believe in the prospect of an honest day's work.
 What they found, instead, was a trap.

 The recruits were driven from California to the arid lands of the Navajo Nation, where they were stripped of their phones and car keys, herded into hotels, and monitored by armed guards.
-These workers were nothing more than cogs in Lin's cannabis machine—forced to sit on overturned buckets, trimming marijuana for up to 15 hours a day, for no pay, in rooms without ventilation.
+These workers were nothing more than cogs in Lin's machine—forced to sit on overturned buckets, trimming for up to 15 hours a day, for no pay, in rooms without ventilation.
 This was no farm; it was a prison without bars.

 The Mirage of Legality

 Lin's operation, however, was not confined to the Navajo Nation.
 It spanned across states, exploiting every legal loophole and skirting every regulatory line.
-He promised investors legal returns from cannabis farms in Oklahoma, where regulations were lax, and enforcement even laxer.
+He promised investors legal returns from farms in Oklahoma, where regulations were lax, and enforcement even laxer.
 But this was a man who built his empire on lies.
-The plants cultivated on Navajo land weren’t the harmless hemp he claimed—they were high-THC marijuana, illegal under both federal and Navajo law.
+The plants cultivated on Navajo land weren’t the harmless hemp he claimed—they were high-THC plants, illegal under both federal and Navajo law.

 Despite the looming legal threats, Lin and his partners persisted.
-When Navajo police tried to access the cannabis farms, they were met with resistance, denied entry by workers who claimed they needed to hear from their "boss"—understood to be Dineh Benally, another key player in this sordid affair.
+When Navajo police tried to access the farms, they were met with resistance, denied entry by workers who claimed they needed to hear from their "boss"—understood to be Dineh Benally, another key player in this sordid affair.
 Former Navajo Nation Attorney General Doreen N. McPaul herself witnessed the intimidation tactics employed by the security guards protecting these illegal operations.

-Child Labor in the Greenhouses
+Child Labor

 The exploitation didn’t stop at immigrant workers.
 The Defendants saw fit to employ Navajo children, some as young as ten years old, to work grueling 10-hour shifts for a mere $5 an hour.
 The kids hauled heavy bags of soil, handled dangerous chemicals, and operated machinery with little regard for their safety.
 This wasn’t just illegal—it was inhumane.

-The Navajo Nation Fights Back
+Navajo Nation Fights Back

 In June 2020, the Navajo Nation, tired of the blatant disregard for its sovereignty and laws, filed a lawsuit to put an end to these operations.
 A Temporary Restraining Order (TRO) was issued, but Lin and his cronies were not easily deterred.
 They continued their work under the cover of night, moving their processing operations to off-reservation locations like the Travel Inn in Farmington, New Mexico.

 It was here, in this nondescript motel, that the final chapter of this tragic story played out.
 On October 8, 2020, responding to a tip, the Farmington police raided the Travel Inn.
-What they found was shocking—17 Chinese workers, oblivious to the legal and physical dangers surrounding them, still trimming marijuana as the police stormed in.
-Over 2,000 pounds of cannabis were seized, worth millions on the black market.
+What they found was shocking—17 Chinese workers, oblivious to the legal and physical dangers surrounding them, still trimming as the police stormed in.
+Over 2,000 pounds of plants were seized, worth millions on the black market.
 The workers were arrested, facing serious drug trafficking charges, their nightmare compounded by the prospect of years in prison.

 Lin’s workers were kept in conditions that could only be described as deplorable.
 They were housed in trailers and mobile homes without proper sewage facilities, crammed into rooms where they couldn’t leave without permission.
 They were given just enough food and water to survive, but not enough to live.
 These were people pushed to the edge, some of whom had risked everything to come to America, only to find themselves locked in a modern-day sweatshop.